aws/aws-cli/awscli/examples/iam/update-assume-role-policy.rst

 The following ``update-assume-role-policy`` command updates the trust policy for the role named ``Test-Role``::

-  aws iam update-assume-role-policy --role-name Test-Tole --policy-document file://Test-Role-Trust-Policy.json
+  aws iam update-assume-role-policy --role-name Test-Role --policy-document file://Test-Role-Trust-Policy.json

 The trust policy is defined as a JSON document in the *Test-Role-Trust-Policy.json* file.
 (The file name and extension do not have significance.)
 The trust policy must specify a principal.